LATIA112-1-Finial-Project/Scrapy-TopUniversity/README.md

 ## How To Use My Scrapy Code

 1. Install the dependancies
+2. Modify the year that you want at line 13 in `universities.py`, default is "2024".
+(2021~2024)
-2. Note that `file.csv` already exist in codebase, hence you **MAY CHANGE THE NAME TO THE OTHER** so as not to keep writing the data into `file.csv`.
+3. Note that `file.csv` already exist in codebase, hence you **MAY CHANGE THE NAME TO THE OTHER** so as not to keep writing the data into `file.csv`.
     ```bash
     $ cd Scrapy_topUniversity
     $ scrapy crawl topUniversity -o file.csv